alankoroma/nucleon/README.md

 # Nucleon

-A Simple light-weight Framework based on the Hexagonal Architecture with PHP Unit Test, PHP Unit Database Test, Mailing, Database Migration, View Templating and Authentication.
+A Simple light-weight Framework based on the Hexagonal Architecture with PHP Unit Test, PHP Unit Database Test, Database Migration, View Templating and Authentication.

 ## Installation

-run `cd nucleon`

 Install dependencies with Composer